telerik/ajax-docs/controls/treelist/data-editing/edit-mode/editform-types.md

 ## Template edit form

 There are many cases where you would choose to define your own edit form.
 One option is to set the **EditFormType** property to **Template**.
-Then you should place the definition of the form in the **FormTemplate** of the RadTreeLlist control.
+Then you should place the definition of the form in the **FormTemplate** of the RadTreeList control.

 ````ASPNET
 <telerik:RadTreeList RenderMode="Lightweight" ID="RadTreeList2" runat="server"